Butter-mit-Brot/BetterPrinting/README.md

 [random, string, termcolor]

-random and string are standard Python libraries3
+random and string are standard Python libraries

 Here is
 <a href="https://pypi.org/project/termcolor/">termcolor</a>